Specific Heat of Spin Excitations Measured by FerromagneticResonance: Results and discussion

 \section{Results and discussion}

-We find, that as we decrease the temperature the critical angle offset from the hard axis at which the magnetization transitions from its metastable into a stable equilibrium increases and approaches the angle predicted for zero temperature as shown in fig. \ref{fig:The-boundary-of}.
-The field regime from $\unit[20]{mT}$ to $\unit[43]{mT}$ was chosen because here the angles could be well distinguished and the sample is expected to be saturated.
+We find that, as we decrease the temperature, the critical angle offset from the hard axis at which the magnetization transitions from its metastable into a stable equilibrium increases and approaches the angle predicted for zero temperature, as shown in Fig. \ref{fig:The-boundary-of}.
+The field regime from $\unit[20]{mT}$ to $\unit[43]{mT}$ was chosen because here, the angles could be well distinguished, and the sample is fully saturated.

-For all temperatures the resonance field was extracted from the FMR spectra and fitted solving the commonly used eq. \ref{eq:FMR-Res-Cond} \cite{Farle1998,Suhl1955,Smit1955,Giannopoulos2015} to determine the anisotropy parameters.
+For all temperatures, the resonance field was extracted from the FMR spectra, and fitted, solving the commonly used eq. \ref{eq:FMR-Res-Cond} \citep{Farle1998,Suhl1955,Smit1955,Giannopoulos2015} to determine the anisotropy parameters.

 For the fits, the experimental resonance field was used in the calculation to determine the orientation of the magnetization vector that minimizes the free energy density.
-This magnetization vector was then used in equation \ref{eq:FMR-Res-Cond} to calculate the resonance field position for the respective frequency at a given set of anisotropy parameters.
-The so determined cubic anisotropy shown in fig. \ref{fig:Fourfold-crystal-anisotropy} is in agreement with literature data \cite{Farle1998}.
+This magnetization vector was then used in Eq. \ref{eq:FMR-Res-Cond} to calculate the resonance field position for the respective frequency at a given set of anisotropy parameters.
+The so determined cubic anisotropy shown in Fig. \ref{fig:Fourfold-crystal-anisotropy} is in agreement with literature data \citep{Farle1998}.